jacobmmorgan/School-Notes/Untitled.md

 but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be an intelligent man a man of truth

-The star and crscent shall not be worn by e
+The star and crscent shall not be worn by every man but only by him who is worthhy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be a intelligent man a man of honor

+The star and crescent shal